 - A kernel with overlay2 storage driver (see Docker Storage Drivers)

-Run the command below on the host to install and start UNMS (it will automatically install Docker if it is not installed already).
-If a UNMS installation already exists, it will be overwritten, but all data will be kept.
+Run the command below on the host to install and start UISP (it will automatically install Docker if it is not installed already).
+If a UISP installation already exists, it will be overwritten, but all data will be kept.
 It is possible to use the

 --update attribute if the new installation needs to have the same parameters as the old one.

 The command below will always install the newest, stable version that is listed in the Software Releases section on the Ubiquiti Community.
 To view, select the Stable status, followed by the UISP tag in the General section.

 curl -fsSL https://unms.com/v1/install > /tmp/unms_inst.sh && sudo bash /tmp/unms_inst.sh